Cypher-alg-rithm/Instant-invoice-Generator/README.md

-# Instant-invoice-Generator
+# Instant Invoice Generator
-Instant Invoice Generator A simple, mobile-friendly web tool to create professional invoices with your brand name prominently displayed at the top.
-Built with HTML, CSS, and JavaScript, it generates downloadable PDFs using jsPDF.
-Perfect for freelancers and small businesses.
+A simple, mobile-friendly tool to create professional invoices with your brand name at the top.
+Built with HTML, CSS, and JavaScript using jsPDF.

+## Usage
+Visit [https://cypher-alg-rithm.github.io/invoice-generator](https://cypher-alg-rithm.github.io/invoice-generator) to try it out.
+Enter your business name, client details, and amount, then generate a PDF invoice.

+## License
+MIT License (see LICENSE file).